Martchus/openQA-helper/README.md

 Note that none of these commands need to be run as root.
 Additional parameters are simply appended to the invocation.

+Running one of these commands accidently as root breaks the setup because then newly created files and directories are owned by root and you run into permission errors when starting as your regular user again.

+It is possible start multiple instances web UIs at the same time by adjusting the ports to be used.
+In general this works by setting the environment variable `MOJO_LISTEN`.
+For convenience the start scripts also support `OPENQA_BASE_PORT` which can be set just to a port number, e.g. to `9626`.
+Then the core web UI will use port `9626`, the web socket server port `9627`, the live view handler port `9628` and so on.
+To start multiple workers, just use `--instance` as shown in the examples above.

 ## Switching between databases conveniently
 * Create files similar to the ones found under `example-config`.
 * Don't change the pattern used for the filenames.